microsoft/azurelinux/toolkit/docs/building/dedicated_guides/build_packages.md

 Please read [Clone and Sync to Stable Commit](../building.md#clone-and-sync-to-stable-commit) for details on picking a branch to develop from.

-For working with packages the `hybrid` approach is often the most powerful, but the `stable` branches are the easiest. **Be aware that the stable branches trail behind the development branches and this can result in merge conflicts when it is time to create a PR.**
+For working with packages, the `hybrid` approach is often the most powerful, but the `stable` branches are the easiest. **Be aware that the stable branches trail behind the development branches and this can result in merge conflicts when it is time to create a PR.**

 The `hybrid` option minimizes the chance of package conflicts, but runs the risk of seeing unresolvable build cycles appearing.

-> **Regardless of your choice** once you have done the initial development work, you should rebase and run a build on the development branch corresponding to your stable branch before creating a PR.
+> **Regardless of your choice**, once you have done the initial development work, you should rebase and run a build on the development branch corresponding to your stable branch before creating a PR.
 Please reference the [Contribution Guide](CONTRIBUTING.md) for branch descriptions and further PR instructions.

 **If you are working on a package found in the [toolchain manifests](../../resources/manifests/package/)**, you should work directly in the development branches.
 Please refer to [Rebuild the Toolchain](../building.md#rebuild-the-toolchain) for instructions on rebuilding the toolchain.